P4R4D1GMSH1FT/university-stuff/ontology-B.md

 Mackie explores the role of necessity and sufficiency in singular causal statements, considering counterfactual conditionals and factual conditionals as telescoped arguments.
 This involves analyzing hypothetical scenarios and factual situations to determine the necessity and sufficiency of various causal factors.
 #### 8. Direction of Causation: ####
 Mackie discusses whether causal priority is identical to temporal priority and explores concepts of controllability and the direction of explanation in causal relationships.
 This involves considering whether causation always operates in a forward temporal direction and the role of explanatory factors in understanding causal relationships.
+## David Lewis's "Causation"
+#### 1. Definition of Cause:
+Lewis presents an improved regularity analysis of causation, defining a cause as an event that is part of a causal chain leading to a certain effect.
+This definition emphasizes the role of regularities or patterns in determining causal relationships between events.
+#### 2. Problems with Regularity Approach:
+   - **Distinguishing Causes from Effects:** The regularity approach struggles to differentiate between causes and effects, leading to ambiguity in determining the direction of causation.
+   - **Epiphenomena:** The regularity approach faces challenges in accounting for cases where an event appears to be a cause but is actually a mere epiphenomenon or byproduct of causal processes.
+   - **Potential Preempted Causes:** Another issue is the possibility of preempted causes, where an event would have been a cause if it had occurred, but it was preempted by another event.
+#### 3. Limitations of Counterfactual Analysis:
+   - **Events vs. Causal Factors:** Counterfactual analysis focuses on causation among events and does not easily extend to causal generalizations or causal factors that contribute to causation.
+   - **Determinism Assumption:** The analysis presupposes determinism, which may limit its applicability in indeterministic contexts.
+#### 4. Comparative Overall Similarity between Possible Worlds:
+Lewis discusses the relation of comparative overall similarity between possible worlds, considering formal constraints on this relation and balancing similarities with respect to particular facts and laws.
+#### 5. Truth Conditions for Counterfactual Operator:
+Lewis explores the truth conditions for counterfactuals, distinguishing between vacuous and non-vacuous cases and examining counterfactual dependence between sets of propositions, illustrated with examples like measurements, perceptions, and control.
+#### 6. Causal Dependence between Events:
+Lewis examines causal dependence between families of events and single events, highlighting the role of counterfactual dependence in establishing causal relationships.
+#### 7. Definition of Causal Relation:
+Lewis defines the causal relation in terms of causal dependence and causal chains, emphasizing the role of counterfactual dependence in establishing causal connections.
+#### 8. Counterfactual Dependence vs. Nomic Dependence:
+Lewis distinguishes between counterfactual dependence and nomic dependence, exploring under what conditions a regularity analysis can be considered an example of a counterfactual analysis.
+#### 9. Solution to Problems of Effects and Epiphenomena:
+The counterfactual analysis addresses these problems by considering the causal role of events in hypothetical scenarios, including cases of brute force solutions and violations of actual laws under determinism.
+#### 10. Problem of Preempted Causes:
+Lewis explains how the Lewisian analysis accounts for preempted causes by recognizing them as causes of the effect, even in the absence of counterfactual dependence.